Unlock the Value of Data Science: Make or Break?

 So, let’s get very practical.
 It is critical to start small with a couple of pilot projects.
 After that, stay focused and then deliver quickly on these initiatives.
 It’s the same advice we give to all our clients who want to build a Data Analytics function or organisation.

-This approach helps provide visibility on analytics within the organisation.
-It also proves the potential value of deploying analytics.
+This approach helps provide visibility on analytics within the organisation and proves the potential value of deploying analytics.
 This visibility supports any proposals and increases the chances of stakeholder approval for more challenging or extensive use cases.
 It might not hurt to employ successful stories from analytics leaders by customising such solutions for one’s organisation and provisioning for differences in scale, organisation model, processes, and industry.

 Now, how do we select the pilot projects?
 Project selection is a dilemma for most Finance leaders.

 There could be many good candidates for finance processes, as we can apply data science to almost all finance processes.
 Still, it largely depends on the nature and scale of operations.
-For example, an FMCG organisation can deploy Data science in their Offer-to-Cash vertical, which is a natural fit.
+For example, an FMCG organisation can deploy data science in its offer-to-cash vertical, which is a natural fit.

 Record-to-Report could be another good candidate where we use Natural Language Programming and predictive analytics to drive future investment decisions or cost control measures.

 Both Offer-to-Cash and Record-to-Report/Cost Management could be natural starting places, especially for larger organisations.
 However, there are also examples of creditworthiness that could be applied to customers, meaning organisations of any size can make more intelligent and agile decisions without increasing risk.
-Anywhere you want to identify root causes from trends in transactions that you cannot see with the naked eye, so to speak, or a bit of Excel wizardry.
-From there, you can identify and fix value leakage, process inefficiency, control, or compliance issues.
+Anywhere you want to identify root causes from trends in transactions that you cannot see with the naked eye, so to speak, or a bit of Excel magic.
+You can identify and fix value leakage, process inefficiency, control, or compliance issues from there.

 Data – how about quality?

-So, what should an organisation do if they have data quality concerns or have not yet implemented Data Quality Standards?
+So, what should an organisation do if it has data quality concerns or has not yet implemented Data Quality Standards?

 To apply data science, we need data for sure.
 And the logic is simple.
 Cleaner and more accurate data will produce better, more predictable results.
 But does it mean we can’t do anything if the data is scattered or the quality is patchy?
 No, that’s not the case.
 We can still start with something small.
 We can take smaller data sets, build focused models, solve minor problems, and eventually eat the big fish later.
 Of course, more significant leaps need better data quality; it is not a constraint to taking small baby steps.

-These days text or numbers is not the only data.
-For example, even a motion or a picture is data, and Data Science can also analyse such unstructured data.
+These days, text or numbers are not the only data.
+For example, even motion or a picture is data, and Data Science can also analyse such unstructured data.

 Data quality, or lack thereof, is not a real showstopper.
 Instead, be tactical and work with what you have if you believe some value can be unlocked.

-Organisation – how to design roles and recruit candidates?
+Organisation – how do you design roles and recruit candidates?

 Let’s now move to Organisation Design.
-As well as thinking about overall organisational structures, at Loughridge Transformations, we think a lot about the skills and behaviours required when working on a role and, ultimately, job design.
+In addition to considering overall organisational structures, at Loughridge Transformations, we also consider the skills and behaviours required when working on a role and, ultimately, job design.

-These days, we talk about human and machine-based roles – especially in some of the more heavily transactional processes within Finance.
+These days, we talk about human and machine-based roles – especially in some of Finance’s more heavily transactional processes.

 Considering the human roles when it comes to data, we group the skills into three buckets: